MSN Programs in Rhode Island

 The alternative to a traditional education program is to complete a degree online.
 While some have reservations about the quality of learning they might achieve in this way, it has worked well for many people.
 These programs offer a high level of flexibility because students can schedule classes and coursework around a busy lifestyle.
 The fact that these programs can be completed anywhere in the country means that there is a greater number of programs to choose from.
-Two examples of accredited online MSN programs are those offered by Northeastern University and National American University.
+An example of an accredited online MSN program is Northeastern University.

 Northeastern University's MSN program offers an online Direct Entry Nursing master's degree program.
 This program can be entered into pre-licensure.
 For those who are already nurses with a BSN, 40 credit hours must be completed before earning the MSN, which is in the Administration/Leadership specialization.
 Other nursing specializations are offered at the Boston campus, but they are not taught online.

 The following admission criteria are common:

 - Graduation from accredited BSN program with a minimum 3.0 GPA

 - Current, unencumbered RN license

 Tuition varies by program.
 Currently, the cost to attend Northeastern University's online Direct Entry Nursing program is $915 per credit.